BrayanDH/CloudAppDevelopment_Capstone/README.md

   docker run -p 8080:8080 dealership_review_app
   ```

+- Open your web browser and visit http://localhost:8000/djangoapp/ to access the Dealership Review App.

 To run the Dealership Review App locally, follow these steps:

 1. Clone the repository: